Raj-Kashyap001/tasksoldier/README.md

 Simple task manager

-[ ] Do the check in dashboad of authentication
+[x] Do the check in dashboad of authentication

+[x] add option to create workspace

+[ ] make logout and accout page